Zephyx3/Infinity/README.md

-# PACMAN
+# Infinity
-Create a generic pacman game by the End of November
+Create a generic sidescroller game by the End of November